Our Bespoke Process

 Our Method

-We make all of our jewellery through the ancient process of “lost wax casting.”
-In this method, we carve and melt wax to sculpt a model of your piece, perfectly fitted to any gems that you have selected.
-This model can then be viewed in the shop or we can send you photos, tweaking the design until you are happy with the result.
+All of our jewellery is created through the ancient process of “lost wax casting.”
+In this method, Tatiana will carve and melt wax to sculpt a model of your piece, perfectly fitted to any gems that you have selected.
+This model can then be viewed in the shop or we can send you photos, adjusting the design until you are happy with the result.
 You can choose how much or little texture to add and where.
-When the wax is complete, we will weigh it and can establish the final price based on metal required and provide you with a final invoice.
+When the wax model is complete, we will weigh it and can establish the final price based on metal required and provide you with a final invoice.
 Payment of this invoice is required before we cast the piece, and at this stage the order can no longer be cancelled or refunded.

-The piece then goes to the casting house where it is used to make a plaster mould that is fired at a temperature high enough to burn out the wax.
+The piece then goes to the casting house where it is surrounded by plaster which is then fired at a temperature high enough to burn out the wax.
 This leaves a negative space precisely the same size, shape, and texture as the model which can then be filled with molten metal.

 Recycling Heirloom Jewellery

-Generally many pieces are cast together in a single large flask, but for a premium, we can monopolise the casting machine and cast a single piece by itself in a tiny flask.
+Generally many pieces are cast together in a single large flask, but for a premium, we can monopolise the casting machine and cast a single piece by itself in a small flask.
 Because of this, if you have heirloom items that aren’t your style, we can recycle both your metal and stones into something you truly love.
-It’s not always much cheaper than using new metal but it can be, and we understand that sentimental value is very important.
+It isn't always less costly than using new metal but it can be, and we understand that sentimental value is very important.

 Please note we do not accept liability for client’s own stones that were not sourced by us as we cannot be held responsible for existing inclusions or damage to stones that may only be visible once unseated from your heirloom.
 We will do our best to advise you on settings and / or maintenance that might help to protect them for many years to come.